 Pam Leo explains very well why connection is so important for every parent:

-Do you want to build a strong connection with your kids?
-Join our Positive Connection Challenge!
+Do you want to build a closer relationship with your kids?
+Join the Closer Connection Challenge!

-In my opinion, building a strong connection with the kids is the best way to build a happy and peaceful family!
+Building a strong connection with the kids is the most powerful way to build a happy and peaceful family!

-Not only that the kids will be happier because they will feel our love and support but we will also feel better knowing that we are gentle and loving with our children.
+Not only that the kids will be happier because they will feel our love and support, but we will also feel better knowing that we are building a close relationship with our children.

-This is why I want you to invite you to join our Positive Connection Challenge and get some great tips to help you build that strong connection.
+This is why I want you to invite you to join our 7-day Closer Connection Challenge and try one easy activity every day that will help you get closer to your kids!

-Over the course of 7 days, I will share with you the best ideas that help me connect with my child, make him feel loved and special, and handle better the difficult parenting moments.
+Over the course of 7 days, I will share with you one easy activity idea that will help you make them feel loved and build a closer relationship.

 photo credit: Evgeny Atamanenko / shutterstock.com